dpacassi/UltimateDrupalReference/README.md

 - [Scheduler](https://www.drupal.org/project/scheduler) - Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.
 - [State Machine](https://www.drupal.org/project/state_machine) - Provides code-driven workflow functionality.
 It's also being used in Drupal Commerce to define checkout workflows.
   - This blog post is very helpful to get started with State Machine: [Set up workflows with State machine on Drupal 8](https://www.flocondetoile.fr/blog/set-workflows-state-machine-drupal-8).
+- [Voting API](https://www.drupal.org/project/votingapi) - VotingAPI helps developers who want to use a standardized API and schema for storing, retrieving and tabulating votes for Drupal content.

 ### Developer tools
 - [Config Ignore](https://www.drupal.org/project/config_ignore) - This module is a tool to let you keep the configuration you want, in place.